 |Return to top|

-For data year 2019, in-scope surgeries include Clinical Classifications Software (CCS) for Services and Procedures categories with the following criteria: (1) relatively high major ambulatory surgery volume or aggregate charge total and (2) evidence of reliable reporting from SASD hospital-owned facilities.
+For data years 2019-2020, in-scope surgeries include Clinical Classifications Software (CCS) for Services and Procedures categories with the following criteria: (1) relatively high in-scope ambulatory surgery volume or aggregate charge total and (2) evidence of reliable reporting from SASD hospital-owned facilities.

-For data years 2016-2018, in-scope surgeries include CCS for Services and Procedures categories with the following criteria: (1) relatively high major ambulatory surgery volume, (2) substantial share of major ambulatory surgeries performed in hospital-owned facilities, and (3) evidence of reliable reporting from SASD hospital-owned facilities.
+For data years 2016-2018, in-scope surgeries include CCS for Services and Procedures categories with the following criteria: (1) relatively high in-scope ambulatory surgery volume, (2) substantial share of in-scope ambulatory surgeries performed in hospital-owned facilities, and (3) evidence of reliable reporting from SASD hospital-owned facilities.

 Also beginning in data year 2019, consistent with all other HCUP nationwide databases, the hospital-owned facility universe was limited to hospitals included in the American Hospital Association (AHA) Annual Survey of Hospitals that reported performing outpatient surgeries.
 In prior years, the Centers for Medicare and Medicaid Services (CMS) Provider of Services (POS) data were used to augment the information on hospital-owned facilities.